qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 .. _arrow_symbol:

 * **Arrow**: draws lines as curved (or not) arrows with a single or a double head with configurable width, length and thickness.
-It also uses a :ref:`fill sub symbol <vector_fill_symbols>` such as gradients or shapeburst to render the arrow body.
+To create a curved arrow the line feature must have at least three vertices.
+It also uses a :ref:`fill symbol <vector_fill_symbols>` such as gradients or shapeburst to render the arrow body.
 Combined with the geometry generator, this type of layer symbol helps you representing flow maps;
 * **Geometry generator** (see :ref:`geometry_generator_symbol`);